 However, it wasn’t until the release of the iPhone 11 that solid battery life across all models became a reality.

 Prior to the iPhone 11, if you wanted the best battery life, you HAD to go with the Plus model version.

 As of 2019, Apple’s nailed the battery life problem.
 The iPhone 11, Apple’s entry-level model, had some of the best battery performance of any phone on the market right now.
 This changed with the iPhone 12 and 5G; the iPhone 12’s battery life sucked.
 But Apple fixed this with its iPhone 13 models.

 And the larger, OLED-using iPhone 13 Pro Max has the best battery life ever seen on an iPhone.

 This, along with a host of other reasons, is why Apple’s latest iPhone 13 range is by far and away the best iPhones Apple has released in years.

 Which iPhone Has The Best Battery Life?

-If you want the best of the best when it comes to battery life, Apple’s iPhone 11 range is 100% where it’s at – the new A13 chipset and larger battery sizes deliver the best battery performance ever seen inside an iPhone.
-As noted earlier, the iPhone 11 range represents the first time Apple has used 3000+mAh batteries inside its iPhones.
-If you want the best battery life performance, get the iPhone 11.
+If you want the best of the best when it comes to battery life, Apple’s iPhone 13 range, specifically the 13 Pro and 13 Pro Max, is 100% where it’s at – the new A15 chipset and larger battery sizes deliver the best battery performance ever seen inside an iPhone.

 iPhone Battery Lifespan – How Long Do They Last?